djhemath/hemath.dev/content/blog/webassembly/webassembly-a-beginners-guide.md

 date: '2025-01-20T09:00:00.000Z'
 draft: false
 type: blog
 excerpt: Join me on a journey through WebAssembly in this practical-first blog series.
-From building your first WebAssembly project to understanding its components, I’ll guide you step-by-step.
+From building your first WebAssembly project to understanding its components, I'll guide you step-by-step.
 Check out the repository for hands-on demos and examples!
 keywords:
 - WebAssembly
 - WASM tutorial